microsoft/Logic-App-STD-Advanced-Tools/README.md

 ## Release Note
 2022-12-12
 1. Fixed when execute "GenerateTablePrefix" command for Logic App only, connection string still need be provided.
+2. Added a new command to clear Logic App job queue.
+This command can resolve some infinity reboot which caused by action high memory.
+Before run this command, make sure the Logic App Standard has been stopped. **All the data of running workflow instances will be lost！**

 2022-11-12
 1. Added "RetrieveFailures" command which can fetch all the failed actions information for a single workflow and specific day.